isomerpages/moe-sgs/_parents/MOE SEXUALITY EDUCATION IN SCHOOLS.md

 #### **Information for Parents**

 <p>10.
-Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
+Parents may opt their children out of the Sexuality Education lessons, <i>eTeens</i> and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
 <p>11.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Sexuality%20Education%20Opt%20Out%20form%202022.pdf">here</a>.
 The completed form is to be submitted by 04/02/2022.</p>
 <p>12.
 Parents who wish to opt their children out of the  <i>eTeens</i> programme need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/eTeens%20Parents%20Opt-out%20Form%20(Sec)%202022.pdf">here</a>.
 The completed form is to be submitted by 04/02/2022.</p>
 <p>13.
 Parents can contact the school at [sgss@moe.edu.sg](mailto:sgss@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.</p>